Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic vs compositional semantics

-Here we will address briefly one issue (prompted by a reviewer of \cite{GKR-AAMAS2016}) mentioned in the introduction.
-Some of our technical results could have alternatively been derived more directly using results for coalgebraic modal logic.
+We will now briefly address two important issues on how the present work links to other research.
+The first issue is---as already pointed out in the introduction---that some of our technical results could have alternatively been derived using some general results for coalgebraic modal logic.
 This is because concurrent game models can be viewed as coalgebras for a \emph{game functor} defined in \cite{vene2011}, and the fixed-point extension of the coalitional coalgebraic modal logic for this functor links to \ATL in a natural way.
-Game-theoretic semantics has been developed for coalgebraic fixed-point logics, e.g. in \cite{vene2006,pattinson2009,vene2010} and can be used to obtain \emph{some} of our results concerning the unbounded game-theoretic semantics.
-However, that approach would not be very helpful for readers not familiar with coalgebras and coalgebraic modal logic, so the more direct and self-contained approach in the present paper has its benefits.
-Moreover, our work on the bounded and finitely bounded semantics is not directly related to existing work in coalgebraic modal logic, though even there some natural shortcuts based on background theory could have been used.
-For example, using K\"{o}nig's Lemma, it is possible to prove that the finitely bounded and unbounded game-theoretic semantics are equivalent on image-finite models.
+Game-theoretic semantics has been developed for coalgebraic fixed-point logics in \cite{vene2006,pattinson2009,vene2010} and could indeed be used to obtain some of our results concerning the unbounded game-theoretic semantics.
+However, as general and powerful that approach is, it would not be very helpful for readers not familiar with coalgebras and coalgebraic modal logic, so the more direct and self-contained approach adopted in the present paper has its benefits.
+Moreover, our work on bounded and finitely bounded semantics is not directly related to existing work in coalgebraic modal logic, though even there some natural shortcuts based on background theory could have been used.
+For example, using K\"{o}nig's Lemma, it is easy to prove that the finitely bounded and unbounded game-theoretic semantics are equivalent on image-finite models.

-Finally, we also mention a follow-up paper \cite{GKR-AAMAS2017} introducing \GTS for the extended logic \ATLplus.
-Because of the more expressive language of \ATLplus, which generally requires memory-based strategies, the game-theoretic semantics for that logic is considerably more complex, which formally extending the \GTS for \ATL developed here.
-This is a good illustration of the inevitable trade-off between expressiveness and conceptual and technical complexity of computational procedures solving logical decision problems.